NMSU-PLEASE-Lab/AppEKG/README.md

 documentation.
 If you need to select optional output modes such as LDMS streams, edit the Makefile to set it up properly.

-In the _test_ directory, 'make' will build a variety of tests.
+In the _test_ directory, _make_ will build a variety of tests.
 The test _evensum_ is the most complete, using OpenMP threads to generate heartbeats per thread.
+Run as 'OMP_NUM_THREADS=2 ./evensum' to ,e.g., set the number of threads to 2.

 ## Running an application